maracuja-juice/notifications-for-spotify/README.md

     Not depending on which route you take, you need a result similar to this:
     `SHA1: E7:47:B5:45:71:A9:B4:47:EA:AD:21:D7:7C:A2:8D:B4:89:1C:BF:75`

-3. Add the dev key to your Spotify online app along with the package name of the app.
+4. Add the dev key to your Spotify online app along with the package name of the app.
 In my case the package name is: `com.maracuja_juice.spotifynotifications`

-4. Add a redirect URI
+5. Add a redirect URI on the Spotify Developer site.
 (for example: `spotify-notifications-android://callback`)

-5. Change the file `config.properties` in the `res/raw` folder
+6. Change the file `config.properties` in the `res/raw` folder
-6. In the file replace the following lines:
+In the file replace the following lines:
     ```
    redirectUri={insert your redirect uri that you set in your spotify app}
-   clientId={insert client id that you must copy from your spotify app dashboard}
+   clientId={insert the client id that you must copy from your spotify app dashboard}
     ```

 7. Have fun.